Reference Knowledgeable Network for Machine Reading Comprehension: Introduction

-\IEEEPARstart{M}{achine} reading comprehension (MRC) is a challenging natural language understanding task which requires the machine to predict appropriate answers to give questions according to given passages or documents \cite{Moritz2015teaching,wang2019evidence,zhang2020survey}.
-According to the formats \cite{baradaran2020survey,khashabi2020unifiedqa}, MRC tasks can be roughly divided into generative task (to generate answer texts to given questions) \cite{Schwarz2018narrativeqa}, extractive task (to extract spans from given contexts to answer questions) \cite{rajpurkar2016squad,yang2018hotpotqa}, multi-choice task (to select the most appropriate answer among given candidate answers) \cite{lai2017race,huang2019CosmosQA,richardson2013mctest} and discriminative task (to identify the authenticity of given declarative sentences, which can be regarded as a simplified version of multi-choice task) \cite{clark2019boolq}.
-Among these tasks, multi-choice task requires model to have stronger ability for reading and comprehension due to potential gap between contexts and given candidate answers, which is the focus of this work.
+\IEEEPARstart{M}{achine} reading comprehension (MRC) is a challenging natural language understanding task which requires machines to answer questions according to given passages \cite{Moritz2015teaching,wang2019evidence}.
+According to the formats of expectant answers \cite{baradaran2020survey,khashabi2020unifiedqa}, MRC tasks can be roughly divided into generative task (to generate answer texts to given questions) \cite{Schwarz2018narrativeqa}, extractive task (to extract spans from given contexts for answer prediction) \cite{yang2018hotpotqa}, multi-choice task (to select the most appropriate answer among given candidates) \cite{richardson2013mctest} and Yes/No task (to identify the authenticity of given declarative sentences, which can be regarded as a simplified version of multi-choice task) \cite{clark2019boolq}.
+Among above tasks, multi-choice task requires model to have stronger ability for reading and comprehension due to potential gap between contexts and given candidates, which is the focus of this work.

-Various datasets and tasks have been proposed, promoting a rapid improvement of MRC techniques \cite{lowe2015ubuntu,wang2018glue}.
-Early MRC datasets usually provide passages whose contents are extracted from articles \cite{rajpurkar2018SQuAD2,lai2017race}.
-Recently, conversational reading comprehension has aroused great interests whose passages are derived from multi-turn dialogue segments \cite{reddy2019coqa,sun2019dream}, making the task be more challenging.
+In recent years, various datasets and tasks have been proposed, promoting a rapid improvement of MRC techniques \cite{lowe2015ubuntu,wang2018glue,reddy2019coqa}.
+To solve challenging MRC tasks, one of the most popular practice to is adopting powerful pre-trained contextualized models as encoder to obtain contextualized representations \cite{peters2018elmo,devlin2019bert,lewis2020bart,radford2018gpt}.
+Instead of better exploiting pre-trained encoders, this work is motivated by human reading and comprehension strategies to improve the performance of model.
+According to \textit{Dual Process Theory} of cognition psychology \cite{evans1984heuristic,wason1974dual,evans2003two,kahneman2011thinking,evans2017dual}, the cognitive process of human brains potentially involves two distinct types of procedures: contextualized perception (\textit{reading}) and analytic cognition (\textit{comprehension}), where the former gathers information in an implicit process, then the latter conducts the controlled reasoning and execute goals \cite{zhang2020survey}.
+In further researches, Bengio \cite{bengio2003neural} summarized two above cognitive sub-processes into more universal information processing systems: \textit{Implicit System} and \textit{Explicit System}, providing the paradigm architecture for machines to simulate human reading and comprehension strategies.